wmcbrine/rproxy/README.txt

 Changes
 -------

+0.6  -- Automatic reconnection to TiVos when the connection is lost (e.g.
+        when they restart), similar to Network Remote, unless specified otherwise by the new commamd-line option "-x" (or "--exitdc") -- exit on disconnect -- in which case rproxy will exit completely upon losing the connection.
+(Previously, it would continue running, but in a non-working state.)

+        If the server port is not specified, automatically try the next nine ports if another server has already bound 31339.
+This simplifies proxying multiple TiVos from one machine.

+        Additional status messages in verbose mode.

+        Version 0.14 of zeroconf.py -- see the pyzeroconf project for details.

+        Some internal reorganization.

 0.5  -- TiVos can now be specified on the command line by name (i.e. the
         display name, as seen in the "My Shows" list, or via -l -- not